wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ### 1.1 Create records vs. Create & Update records
 This action can either create new Quick Base records only, or create & update Quick Base records at the same time.
 The way to control this behaviour depends on your provided CSV file and field mappings.

-####Create new records only
+#### Create new records only
-Workato uses Quick Base record ID to update records.
-If you only want to create new Quick Base records, just leave blank the first field in the `Column mappings` section, which is your table's `Record ID#` (Or if you use custom record ID column in your table, such as `Order ID` or `Customer ID`, this field name will change accordingly).
+If you only want to create new Quick Base records, just leave the first field in the `Column mappings` section, which is your table's `Record ID#`, blank.
+If you use custom record ID column in your table, such as Order ID or Customer ID, this field name will change accordingly.

 ![Blank Record ID](/assets/images/connectors/quick-base/csv-import-record-id-blank.png)
-####Create & update records at the same time
+#### Create & update records at the same time
-If you want to create & update records at the same time, first you need to include a column containing Quick Base record ID in your CSV file.
+If you want to create & update Quick Base records at the same time, first you need to include a column containing Quick Base record ID in your CSV file.

 ![Record ID column in CSV file](/assets/images/connectors/quick-base/csv-record-id.png)